datastax/dsbulk/manual/settings.md

 #### --schema.queryTimestamp _&lt;string&gt;_

 The timestamp of inserted/updated cells during load; otherwise, the current time of the system running the tool is used.
-Not applicable to unloading.
+Not applicable to unloading nor counting.
 The value must be expressed in [`ISO_ZONED_DATE_TIME`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_ZONED_DATE_TIME) format.

 Query timestamps for DSE have microsecond resolution; any sub-microsecond information specified is lost.
 For more information, see the [CQL Reference](https://docs.datastax.com/en/dse/6.0/cql/cql/cql_reference/cql_commands/cqlInsert.html#cqlInsert__timestamp-value).